IOTEROP/NEBRASKA/README.md

 # Samples

   * linux_libcoap: Simple client, based on LibCoAP, using PSK security.
-  * NRF9160 client: code for the nRF9160DK reference board, using LTE modem (soon...)
+  * NRF9160 client: code for the nRF9160DK reference board, using LTE modem
   * IOWA Nebraska client: client based on IOWA C library, with bootstrap (soon...)
+  * simple_script.sh: linux script to show how to provision using API

 # Getting started
 ## Requirements